pdjr-beatrice/log/README.md

 You should now find a new daily log file in the *data_directory* specified during installation.
 This file should contain two POSITION records (one output by processing the `[INIT]` paragraph and another output by processing the `[RUN]` paragraph).
-Something like
-this:
+If you `cat` the file it should look something likethis:

 ```none
 2025-06-08T20:21:39Z [2025-06-08T20:21:40.000Z] Position POSITION { "latitude": 51.688263, "longitude": 5.318658 }
 2025-06-08T20:21:44Z [2025-06-08T20:21:42.000Z] Position POSITION { "latitude": 51.688263, "longitude": 5.318658 }
 ```

-  the `[INIT]` paragraph
-write a position entry to the daily log file when it is first created;
-the `[RUN]` paragraph aims to log a position only if the host vessel is navigating and assumes that the main engine state is a good indicator of this (there are other indicators that might be used).
-Since I don't know what data is available from Signal K on your vessel, the sample configuration file fakes the main engine as permanently on and you will want to change this to avoid filling your log files with redundant POSITION records.
-Here are two suggestions.
+Each time `log-install run` is executed another (redundant) POSITION record will be added to the log file.
+We need to ensure that new positions are only recorded when the host vessel is moving and detecting this depends upon data available within the vessel's particular Signal K system.

-Suggestion 1: sense the main engine ignition state.
-This is how I do it on my ship:
+On my ship Signal K senses the main engine ignition state.

 ```none
 [RUN]